lorenzoceccanti/K-GBT/README.md

 In the r/iPhone Reddit community, users are very prepared to solve other user’s issues, even before Apple releases official troubleshooting steps.
 For this reason, in addition to collect the main problems, I was able to extract from the posts and comments also what are the main causes of such problems and the solutions to them.
-In this phase LLAMA3, one of the most recent open-source Large Language Model released by Meta in April 2024, played an important role because it was able to extract knowledge from raw JSON documents (the output of the crawler collecting posts on Reddit).
+In this phase Llama3, one of the most recent open-source Large Language Model released by Meta in April 2024, played an important role because it was able to extract knowledge from raw JSON documents (the output of the crawler collecting posts on Reddit).
+The output of the LLM is then used to build a Knowledge Graph.
 The last step of this work consisted in visually analyze the most relevant subgraphs extracted by the huge Knowledge Graph and studying the behaviour of the r/iPhone community.